Preventive Maintenance Plan for 2026: Free Checklists & Examples

 2. Servicing: Routine maintenance tasks, including oil changes and parts replacements, ensure proper equipment operation and improve asset longevity.

-3. Calibration: Equipment settings should be regularly adjusted to meet specified operational standards and to ensure optimal performance and lifecycle.
+3. Calibration: Equipment settings should be regularly adjusted to meet specified operational standards and to ensure optimal performance and asset lifecycle.

 4. Inspection: Regular examinations of the equipment, including internal parts that degrade over time, is critical to identifying wear and tear that could result in equipment failure.